argoproj-labs/argocd-operator/docs/reference/argocd.md

 --- | --- | ---
 DefaultPolicy | `role:readonly` | The `policy.default` property in the `argocd-rbac-cm` ConfigMap.
 The name of the default role which Argo CD will falls back to, when authorizing API requests.
 Policy | [Empty] | The `policy.csv` property in the `argocd-rbac-cm` ConfigMap.
 CSV data containing user-defined RBAC policies and role definitions.
+PolicyMatcherMode | `glob` | The `policy.matchMode` property in the `argocd-rbac-cm` ConfigMap.
+There are two options for this, 'glob' for glob matcher and 'regex' for regex matcher.
 Scopes | `[groups]` | The `scopes` property in the `argocd-rbac-cm` ConfigMap.
 Controls which OIDC scopes to examine during rbac enforcement (in addition to `sub` scope).

 ### RBAC Example